saweber/serverless-inventory-management/README.md

 - Authentication / Authorization - complicated topics on their own that require significant thought and time.
 - Automated testing - extremely important, but there is no significant business logic to test at this time, and integration and e2e tests are going to take a significant amount of time.
 - Schema refactoring - I would do some subentities, like location on a warehouse, to clearly group correlated fields.
+- No service layer between repository and graphql resolvers - currently there is no 'business logic' or significant data transformation.
+- No error handling on the API, this only assumes the 'happy path'

 ## Shortcomings and Limitations